dxw/playbook/guides/web-analytics.md

 There are a few basic steps it's worth following for any site you've set up in Google Analytics:

 * Set up an unfiltered [view](https://support.google.com/analytics/answer/1009714?hl=en-GB&ref_topic=6014102) that records all traffic, including spam.
-You won't use this for most analysis, put it provides a control you can compare against, and a backup in case you get the filtering wrong on other views.
+Any new view you create is unfiltered by default.
+You won't use this view for most analysis, put it provides a control you can compare against, and a backup in case you get the filtering wrong on other views.
 * Set up a "main" view that has Google's "Bot filtering" activated (found under Admin > View Settings).
 This should automatically remove the majority of spam traffic.
 * You may also want to [filter out](https://support.google.com/analytics/answer/1033162?hl=en) internal traffic on the main view (e.g. from within the dxw office, or staging/localhost versions of the site).
-You can do this by IP and hostname.
+You can do this by IP (e.g. using dxw's external IP to filter out office traffic) or hostname (e.g. the staging site URL to filter out staging traffic).
 * To avoid double-counting page views that differ only by query string, [follow Google's advice](https://support.google.com/analytics/answer/1009671?hl=en) to build a list of query parameters your site receives, then blacklist the ones you don't care about using the field in View Settings.
 * Set up [Google Search Console](https://search.google.com/search-console/about) (formerly Google Webmaster Tools), and give Analytics access under Acquisition > Search Console.
 This will allow you to see the search queries people are using that return the site in Google results.